Top 8 Reasons Why You’re Broke

 Negative Impact on Lifestyle

-Being broke means you won’t have a lifestyle that you desire.
-Instead, your life will be full of needs and wants that you can barely fulfill.
+Being broke means you won’t have the lifestyle that you desire.
+Instead, your life will be full of needs and wants that you can barely fulfil.
 And this can be a very stressful situation.
-All of us want to lead a joyful life but paucity of funds renders this impossible.
+All of us want to lead a joyful life, but the paucity of funds renders this impossible.
 We’re unable to afford a lot of things that others take for granted in their life.

 Now that you know about all the bad things that you could suffer from if you’re broke, let’s proceed to discuss the main reasons.